mansonmyr/Probabilistic_Colocalization_Estimator/README.md

 Code development and prototyping were partially assisted by AI coding tools including:
 	•	Gemini (assist with debugging)

+This idea is genuinely original (except the known colocalization metrics) by the author of this repository, please contact if you would like to share to the social media or re-creation.

 # Citation
 If you use this software, please cite it as: K.H.,Ooi.(2026).Probabilistic_Colocalization_Estimator. version: 1.0.0. date-released: 2026-04-04.https://github.com/mansonmyr/Probabilistic_Colocalization_Estimator